-NESA Compliance is mandated by Signals Intellegence Agency (SIA), earlier known as NESA, on all critical information infrastructure operators in UAE
+NESA Compliance or SIA Compliance is mandated by Signals Intelligence Agency (SIA), earlier known as NESA, on all critical information infrastructure operators in UAE

 NESA stands for National Electronic Security Authority.
-It is a federal authority in United Arab emirates responsible for cyber security strategy of UAE.
+It is a federal authority in the United Arab emirates responsible for the cyber security strategy of the UAE.

 Who must be NESA compliant?